Naugatuck station: History

-Rail service in Naugatuck dates back to the 1840s with the establishment of the Naugatuck Railroad.
-The Naugatuck was acquired by the New York, New Haven and Hartford Railroad, which built a new station house between 1908 and 1910, and opened it in 1911.
-The old station was designed by Henry Bacon, one of America's foremost architects.
-This former station building was recently the headquarters for the Naugatuck Historical Society and is now The Station Restaurant.
+The Naugatuck Railroad opened through Naugatuck in June 1849.
+It was acquired by the New York, New Haven and Hartford Railroad in 1887.
+The New Haven built a Mission Revival style station building in 1908–1910 as part of a realignment of the rail line through the downtown area.
+The station was designed by Henry Bacon, best known for the Lincoln Memorial.
+After use as a station, the building housed the Naugatuck Daily News, Naugatuck Historical Society, and a restaurant.

+In November 2021, Governor Ned Lamont indicated plans to reconstruct the five non-accessible Waterbury Branch stations, including Naugatuck.
 The Connecticut Department of Transportation is relocating the station about 0.3 miles south.
 The relocated station will have a 350 ft high-level accessible platform (long enough for a four-car train) and additional parking.
 The new location is on straight track, rather than the curved track of the existing station; the relocation allows for the high-level platform and the possible future addition of a second track.
 It is on an embankment; a two-story elevator tower will connect the parking area to the platform.
 Groundbreaking for the $33.2 million project was held on July 18, 2025, with completion expected in mid-2027.
+Buses will replace rail service from July 20, 2026, to May 31, 2027, to allow construction at the Waterbury Branch stations to take place.